U.S., Canada make late-night push for NAFTA; no deal yet

 The automotive content provisions, the most contentious, could speed a shift of parts-making away from China.

-A new chapter governing the digital economy, along with stronger intellectual property, labor and environmental standards could also benefit U.S. companies, helping Trump fulfill his campaign promise of more American jobs.
+A new chapter governing the digital economy, along with stronger intellectual property, labour and environmental standards could also benefit U.S. companies, helping Trump fulfil his campaign promise of more American jobs.

 Trump has set a Friday deadline for an agreement by the three countries, which would allow Mexican President Enrique Pena Nieto to sign it before he leaves office at the end of November.
 U.S. law requires Trump to wait 90 days to sign.